lukakralj/TouchGlove/README.md

 # TouchGlove

 This repository contains software and instructions for creating a homemade dataglove.
+You can also read [a blog post](https://lukakralj.com/touch-glove/) about this project.

 ![Main setup](./images/small/setup.jpg?raw=true "Main setup")